South Carolina’s Mysterious Wetlands

 The South Carolina Native Plant Society is pleased to have acquired two such Carolina Bays:

-We invite you to learn more about these amazing projects by clicking on the photo above to the adjoining pages, and to participate in this incredible opportunity to restore and preserve these unique geomorphic enclaves of biodiversity in our state.
+We invite you to learn more about these amazing projects by clicking on the links above to go to the adjoining pages, and to participate in this incredible opportunity to restore and preserve these unique geomorphic enclaves of biodiversity in our state.

 To make a contribution to either or both SCNPS Carolina Bay projects, please click here: